mviereck/dockerfile-x11docker-lxde-wine/README.md

 # x11docker/lxde-wine

-LXDE desktop containing wine, wine-mono, wine-gecko, winetricks and playonlinux
+LXDE desktop containing wine, winetricks, q4wine and playonlinux

  - Use x11docker to run image.
  - Get [x11docker and x11docker-gui from github](https://github.com/mviereck/x11docker) to be able to run GUI applications and desktops from within docker images.